nive2007/nive2007/README.md

 I’m a student at Saranathan College of Engineering, Trichy.
 I enjoy building small tools that solve real problems and exploring new technologies.

-## 🌱 I’m learning
+## 🌱 I’m always exploring and working on becoming better than yesterday.
-- Advanced C programming and file-based applications
-- Web development
-- Cloud fundamentals (Azure)

 ## 💻 Projects
 - **Expense Tracker (C)** — file storage, categories and simple reports